adamakh01/Grade-Calculator/README.txt

 Overview:

-This is a grade calculator app used in the 2024 AP Computer Science Principles Exam, where it recieved a 5 on Collegeboard.
+This is a grade calculator app used in the 2024 AP Computer Science Principles Exam, where it received a 5 on Collegeboard.
+Feel free to use this as an example.
 ---

 Features: